-All PhD students have a Principal Supervisor, who is appointed by the Degree Committee to direct and assist students in their research.
+All PhD students have a Principal Supervisor, who is appointed by the Degree Committee to direct and assist them in their research.
 Some students may also have a second supervisor, most likely a post-doc in the Research Group who has an interest in the project and can help with day-to-day supervision.
 If a research project is interdisciplinary, a second supervisor with experience in the additional field may be appointed.

-Departmental Graduate Administrator
+Departmental Postgraduate Administrator

-All students at the University of Cambridge have a College Tutor who has general oversight of student welfare, with regard to academic, administrative and pastoral care.
+All students at the University of Cambridge have a College Tutor who has general oversight of student welfare, with regard to academic, administrative, and pastoral care.